bdvll/p2p-project/README.md

-# p2p-project
+# Peer-to-peer news dissemination
-Peer-to-peer news dissemination project in ID2210
+*Peer-to-peer news dissemination project in ID2210*

-# id2210-vt16
+## Goals
+ - Create a gradient topology
+ - Select a leader group once the topology is stable
+ - Handle churn as nodes leave and join
+ - Disseminate news in a pull-based way
+ - Achieve 100% news coverage

+## Getting started

 How to run the simulation from command line: